tommyGPT2S/DocEX/CONTRIBUTING.md

 - Be respectful and inclusive in all interactions.
 - Help others by reviewing PRs and answering questions.

-Thank you for helping make DocFlow better!
+Thank you for helping make DocEX better!